beefyfinance/beefy-blog/content/articles/win-50-000-nfts-and-merchandise-with-the-beefy-x-moonpot-christmas-new-year-s-giveaway.md

 +++
 ![](/uploads/beefy-x-moonpot.png)

-### Win $50,000, NFTs, and merchandise with the Beefy x Moonpot Christmas & New Year’s Giveaway

 What would the holidays be without a few DeFi presents under the Christmas tree?
 This year, you won’t even have to put up with a cheesy Christmas jumper either… To celebrate Christmas 2021 and New Year’s, Beefy Finance and Moonpot have teamed up to give you the chance of winning $50,000, NFTs, and some awesome merchandise.
 Get yourself in the Christmas spirit with both teams and celebrate a bumper year of APY, gains, and prizes.

 ### What exactly is the competition?